FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/routes/logout.js`

 Try it out.
-Note that session data will be wiped whenever you restart the Express server, but the other information will remain.
+You can watch cookies in your browser's developer tools to see it working.

-Next, we'll show how you can modify a user's registration data from your app.
+Next, we'll show how you can modify a user's registration data from your app (the same data we grab from `/registration`).

 ---

 ## 4. Changing User Info

-We can modify everything about a user's registration (such as their username and assigned roles) directly by making requests that same `/registration` endpoint.
-The only difference is that we'll use `PUT` or `PATCH` to send information instead of receive information.
+We can modify everything about a user's registration (such as their username and assigned roles) by making requests the same `/registration` endpoint from `/user`.
+The only difference is that we'll use `PUT` or `PATCH` to _send_ information instead of _receive_ information.

 ### Setting User Data from Express